Digital-Repository-of-Ireland/dri-documentation/depositor-guide/02-2-adding.rst

 Adding multiple objects
 -------------------------

 If you have multiple pre-existing metadata records it is also possible to add these as a batch into a collection.
 To do this it is necessary to arrange the metadata and any data files into a defined folder structure(:numref:`fig-ingest-folder`).
 Metadata records should be contained in one folder with data in another separate folder.
-Data files are matched to their metadata record by filename, e.g., ``object_1.jpg`` will be attached to ``object_1.xml``.
-It is possible to connect multiple data files with a single metadata record by appending an increasing count to the data filenames, e.g., ``object_1_1.jpg``, ``object_1_2.jpg`` would both be associated with ``object_1.xml``.

 .. _fig-ingest-folder:
 .. figure:: images/ingest_folder.png
    :alt: Ingest folder structure

    Folder structure

+Data files are matched to their metadata record by filename, e.g., ``object_1.jpg`` will be attached to ``object_1.xml``.
+It is possible to connect multiple data files with a single metadata record by appending an increasing count to the data filenames, e.g., ``object_1_1.jpg``, ``object_1_2.jpg`` would both be associated with ``object_1.xml``.
+The display order of files added in this way will match the count, i.e., ``_1.jpg`` will display first, ``_2.jpg`` second, and so on.

+If the order of the data files is not important, or the filenames need to be preserved, the files can instead be added to a folder with the same name as the object's metadata file.
+So for the structure shown above where the metadata is stored in ``Metadata/object_1.xml``, files can be placed in ``Data/object_1/``, e.g., ``Data/object_1/afile.jpg``, ``Data/object_1/someotherfile.tif``.
+All the files found in this folder will be attached to the object.
+The display order of the data files can not be determined or modified later.

 The next step is to make the data available to the Repository by copying it to a staging area through the DRI hosted Nextcloud server, that can be found at https://repository.dri.ie/cloud.
 In Nextcloud create the same folder structure as described above and upload the metadata records and data files.